-ticular gene-to-gene interaction in the literature cannot indicate with absolute certainty that such a relationship is absent.
-Gray dotted lines represent gene-togene interactions supported by the literature that are not identified by the EBDBN method.
-We also examine the marginal approximate posterior distributions for each of these interactions (Figure 10), as obtained by the ABC-Net method.
+The gene-to-gene interactions identified by the EBDBN method are illustrated in Fig. 10, where blue and red solid edges represent "true positives" and "false positives," according to the previously described behavior of the S.O.S. network.
+We note that all feedback loops identified by the EBDBN method correspond to "false positives", while the remaining two interactions (from lexA to umuD and uvrA) correspond to "true positives".
+However, we use these terms somewhat loosely, because even for well-understood networks such as the S.O.S.
+DNA repair system, the absence of a particular gene-to-gene interaction in the literature cannot indicate with absolute certainty that such a relationship is absent.
+Gray dotted lines represent gene-to-gene interactions supported by the literature that are not identified by the EBDBN method.
+We also examine the marginal approximate posterior distributions for each of these interactions (Fig. 10), as obtained by the ABC-Net method.
 As previously seen in the simulation study, these posterior distributions seem to fall into two categories: flexible interactions (the feedback loops on uvrD, uvrY, ruvA, and polB) and rigid interactions (the others).
 That is, gene-to-gene interactions identified by the EBDBN with rigid approximate posterior distributions appear to be supported by substantial evidence, as those parameters are restricted to a smaller range of values in their posterior distributions.
 On the other hand, those associated with flexible approximate posterior distributions may indeed represent false positives, since those parameters take on a wider range of values without negatively impacting the proximity of simulated and observed data in the ABC-Net algorithm.
-In this way, the ABC-Net method can help yield complementary information about specific geneto-gene interactions, as well as the overall dynamics of a given biological system.
+In this way, the ABC-Net method can help yield complementary information about specific gene-to-gene interactions, as well as the overall dynamics of a given biological system.
 That is, the ABC-Net method can serve as a useful reference tool to confirm or belie results obtained by a more specific model.

-In addition to comparing the results of the EBDBN and ABC-Net methods, we also examine the most rigid approximate posterior distributions identified by the latter method (Figure 11).
+In addition to comparing the results of the EBDBN and ABC-Net methods, we also examine the most rigid approximate posterior distributions identified by the latter method (Fig. 11).
 Interestingly, all of the most rigid interactions in the S.O.S.
 DNA repair system are those directly connecting the recA protein to the other genes in the network, bypassing the lexA master regulator.
 This result can be explained by the one-step time delay inherent in the VAR(1) simulator of the ABC-Net method.
 More specifically, when DNA damage in the cell is detected by recA, the abundance of lexA decreases very rapidly and the remaining S.O.S. genes turn on almost immediately.
 However, time-delay models (like the VAR(1) simulator) are only able to identify gene-to-gene interactions that occur with a one-step time lag.
 The result of this is that in the findings of the ABC-Net method, a strong link appears to occur directly between recA and the remaining genes in the network.